casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 pub extern "C" fn init() {
     let fundraising_purse = system::create_purse();
     runtime::put_key(FUNDRAISING_PURSE, fundraising_purse.into());
-    // Create a dictionary track the mapping of account hashes to number of donations made. storage::new_dictionary(LEDGER).unwrap_or_revert();
+    // Create a dictionary to track the mapping of account hashes to number of donations made. storage::new_dictionary(LEDGER).unwrap_or_revert();
 }